The Cromer Material Handling Blog

 Pay special attention to three things:

 1. Coolant level – Is it full, low, or empty?
+Does the coolant look clean or dirty?

 Most of the time, one of these is responsible for a forklift overheating.